cairo-book/cairo-book/src/ch10-01-how-to-write-tests.md

 $ scarb cairo-test
 testing guess ...
 running 1 test
-test guess::greater_than_100 ... fail (gas usage est.: 54570)
+test guess::tests::greater_than_100 ... fail (gas usage est.: 23910)
 failures:
-   guess::greater_than_100 - expected panic but finished successfully.
+   guess::tests::greater_than_100 - expected panic but finished successfully.

 Error: test result: FAILED.
 0 passed; 1 failed; 0 ignored
 ```

 We don’t get a very helpful message in this case, but when we look at the test function, we see that it’s annotated with `#[should_panic]` attribute.
 The failure we got means that the code in the test function did not cause a panic.

 Tests that use `should_panic` can be imprecise.
 A `should_panic` test would pass even if the test panics for a different reason from the one we were expecting.
-To make `should_panic` tests more precise, we can add an optional expected parameter to the `#[should_panic]` attribute.
+To make `should_panic` tests more precise, we can add an optional `expected` parameter to the `#[should_panic]` attribute.
 The test harness will make sure that the failure message contains the provided text.
 For example, consider the modified code for `GuessImpl` in Listing {{#ref guess-2}} where the `new` function panics with different messages depending on whether the value is too small or too large:

 <span class="filename">Filename: src/lib.cairo</span>